3 Create Custom Network Forms

 01

-Rather than having the Job Provider Intro text at the beginning of the Job Provider Info form, it is better to place it inside the Job Provider Info Group.
+Rather than having the Job Provider Intro text at the beginning of the Job Provider form, it is better to place it inside the Job Provider Group.
 This will make it easier to hide this text on our Job Provider Profile Page.
 Here is the Job Provider Intro text: